fifabell/con_server_2019/README.md

 Just studing for server.
 I will start new project in 2020.

+---

-* subject
+* subjects
   - Ubuntu20.04 in AWS
   - webFramework
   - frontend(vue.js)